WINCHESTER

 the true location of Zarahemla, Joseph didn’t explicitly tell the Church

 where the city of Zarahemla was.
 He told us enough.
-He told us where the land Cumorah is;
+He told us where the land Cumorah is

 and by so doing, he actually gave us enough information to determine the

 general whereabouts of the land Zarahemla – if we rigorously follow scripture.
-For

 Mosiah 8:8;